-- 1. The Champion Showmen from each species of livestock (Beef, Sheep, Swine, Goats, Horse, & Dairy) are eligible to compete in the All-Around Contest. - 2.
+- 1. The Champion Showmen from each species of small animals (Poultry, Furry Critters, Rabbits, Cavies, & Pigeons) are eligible to compete in the All-Around Contest if their species had at least 3 contestants. - 2.
 No exhibitor shall be allowed to participate in both 4-H/Grange & FFA All-Around Showmanship Contests.
 In the instance that an individual qualifies for both categories, they must choose the area they wish to participate in. - 3.
-There must be a minimum of three contestants entered and shown in the species showmanship per 4-H/Grange & FFA division to receive high point/overall award. - 4.
 Each Contestant will be ranked on a 1-5 points basis by each judge for each species of animal.
-The individual with the fewest points will be the winner. - 5.
+The individual with the fewest points will be the winner. - 4.
 All exhibitors are expected to treat their own animals as well as others in a humane way.
 NO HITTING, KNEEING, SLAPPING, OR KICKING of any kind will be tolerated.
 If it is found that an exhibitor has done any of the above mentioned, they will be dismissed from the show immediately.

-TRACTOR DRIVING CONTEST

-Superintendent - Dave Fesler
+TRACTOR DRIVING Superintendent - Dave Fesler

-- 1. This contest is open to FFA members only.
-Those under 16 will be required to show their operators permit. - 2.
-Awards will be presented to the 1st, 2nd, & 3rd place teams of Beginning and Advanced. - 3.
-Individual awards will be given to the top three (3) overall scores - 4.
+- 1. This contest is for anyone who has a tractor safety permit and they will be required to show it. - 2.
+Awards will be presented to the 1st & 2nd place teams of Beginning and Advanced. - a.
 Teams will consist of 3-5 members (top 3 scores will be counted).
-Team members will drive first. - 5.
-This contest will test your ability to handle a tractor in a safe environment including backing a tractor with trailer under normal conditions.
+Team members will drive first.
+This contest will test your ability to handle a tractor in a safe environment including backing a tractor with a trailer under normal conditions.
+Competitors that qualify for Beginning may compete in Advanced. - 3.
+Individual awards will be given to the top two overall scores. (all ages combined)